FAST-UIUC/iat-pqos/README.md

 This is an enhancement of the [Intel RDT Software Package](https://github.com/intel/intel-cmt-cat).
 It includes functionalities of monitoring and tuning DDIO behavior for better I/O performance.

-The corresponding paper, "Don't Forget the I/O When Allocating Your LLC" will appear in [ISCA'21](https://www.iscaconf.org/isca2021/) soon.
+The corresponding paper, "Don't Forget the I/O When Allocating Your LLC" has appeared in [ISCA'21](https://www.iscaconf.org/isca2021/).

-We will release the code as soon as we finish the required open-source process.
+We will release the code as soon as we finish the open-source process required by Intel.
+Meanwhile, please feel free to contact [Yifan Yuan](mailto:yifany3@illinos.edu) for early access possibility if you are interested.

 ## Related Publication